-Tecnoglass Inc.: Come For The 60% Upside, Stay For The 6% Yield
+Tecnoglass, Inc.: Come For The 60% Upside, Stay For The 6% Yield

 Some comments on each item:

 Revenues and Adjusted EBITDA are company guidance, $360-390 million and $82-90 million, respectively.
-I don't know if this is how they estimate it, but the AEBITDA numbers are 23% of the revenue numbers, which is consistent with last year.
+I don't know if this is how it estimates it, but the AEBITDA numbers are 23% of the revenue numbers, which is consistent with last year.
 On the Q1 call, management gave $17.5 million as the depreciation for the year, and since that is an easy figure to predict, I've used it in all three scenarios.
 Since depreciation is the main difference between AEBITDA and Operating Income, I just subtract depreciation from the AEBITDA to get Operating Income.

 Non-operating income is a variable figure.
 It ran around $4 million in 2016 and Q1 is on track for a similar amount.
 So that is my base case but I estimated a little higher for the bull case and zero for the bear case.

-Interest expense should come down after having refinanced their debt.
+Interest expense should come down after having refinanced its debt.
 The refinancing did not take effect until after Q1 so interest expense was unusually high this quarter.
 The base case is what I believe the full year's interest expenses will be.

 Operating income plus non-operating income, less interest expense, yields net income before tax.

-Taxes are complicated for Tecnoglass, because it pays in several jurisdictions, and they are clear that it's always an estimate.
-Their main tax burden is in Colombia, and the rate there is coming down this year to 40%.
-However, given various other tax burdens they may have, I've left 40% as the bull case and put in higher percentages for the other cases.
+Taxes are complicated for Tecnoglass, because it pays in several jurisdictions, and it is clear that it's always an estimate.
+Its main tax burden is in Colombia, and the rate there is coming down this year to 40%.
+However, given various other tax burdens it may have, I've left 40% as the bull case and put in higher percentages for the other cases.

 After-tax net income then is in the range $22.25 million to $37.5 million.
 Since 2016 ANI was $17.7 million, my three cases show growth of 26%, 67%, and 101% respectively.